Sandford, John. Sudden Prey (1996)

 ISBN 0 399 14138 3

 On the trail of bank robbers Candy LaChaise and her sister-in-law Georgie, police have staked out the Credit Union they think the duo will hit next.
 When Candy cold-bloodedly shoots a man inside the Credit Union on her way out with the loot, a shootout ensues in which both Candy and Georgie are killed.
+But if you are falsely accused of the crime, contact experienced attorneys defense for burglary in California and fight for your rights.

 Weather joins the public outcries about police brutality, a police setup: